rpgreview/papersandpaychecks/pnp.md

 > Other games have similar metagame currency; the *James Bond007* game had Hero/Survival points, *Rolemaster* (in a certain Companion) had Fate Points, FATE, as the name indicates, has Fate Points, *Savage Worlds* has Bennies and so forth.
 A crucial difference between the Luck points used in *Papers & Paychecks* is that because it is a meta-game award to the player, the number of Luck points belongs to the player, which they can use as the wish - even for or against other characters.

 During the course of a story, a player who engages in particularly spectacular in-character behaviour may be awarded additional Luck points.
 Within the game itself, this opportunity occurs on a roll of '2' or '12', representing the extremes of skill tests, and can be expressed as particularly inspirational speeches and expositions of circumstances.
+Yes, a player who rolls a disasterous value for their character (a '2'), and invokes all sorts of problems for their character - even if they succeed in the skill roll due to various bonuses - can receive a bonus Luck poin for making life difficult for their own character.

 On a metagame level it can awarded by dressing outrageously in character, providing a stack of possible NPCs for The Boss, or providing an utter feast for those attending the session.
 In a nutshell, that which makes the session truly astounding and special.
 Likewise failure to contribute (e.g., missing a session, going completely against the character) can cause the loss of a Luck point.
 A player whose character who has negative Luck points will find that The Boss will fudge random events against them - which can be very bad in the resesntialist environment.

 Keep in mind that these are an metagame award to the players, not just to the characters, effectively a rating of how well they have 'acted' in character and their contribution to the game group.
 Hence the resume tracks the total points awarded and the points that the player has left.
 If a player takes up another character within their same group they can transfer their Luck points to the new character.